VOLK is a sub-project of GNU Radio. Thus, in the past the copyright was owned by

 The preferred method of submitting changes is through a Github Pull Request to https://github.com/gnuradio/volk.
 For smaller changes you can upload a patchfile generated by git to the issue tracker.

-If you have substantial changes and prefer to not use Github then send a note on IRC or the mailing list describing your changes and a link to a publically available git repository.
+If you have substantial changes and prefer to not use Github then send a note in chat or the mailing list describing your changes and a link to a publically available git repository.